Skip to main content

 Following the selection of the preferred developer in July 2025, the next step is to enter into a Pre-Development Agreement.

-Once the Pre-Development Agreement is signed additional site investigations will be instructed as an immediate step to better understand ground conditions as well as the flood risk and drainage strategy for the site.
+Additional site investigations will also be instructed as an immediate step to better understand ground conditions as well as the flood risk and drainage strategy for the site.
 This will supplement the site investigations carried out by us in 2023.
 Work will also be undertaken to develop an initial concept masterplan and to assess overall scheme viability.

 It is expected that this stage of the process will take approximately 9-12 months to complete and there will be opportunities throughout for collaboration and engagement to ensure that the emerging masterplan responds positively to matters that are important locally.